MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/byok-price-restrictions.md

 Organizations that have a subscription that includes Azure Information Protection can configure their Azure Information Protection tenant to use a customer-managed key (BYOK) and [log its usage](../deploy-use/log-analyze-usage.md) at no extra charge.

-The key must be stored in Azure Key Vault, which requires a paid (or trial) Azure subscription and you must use the Azure Key Vault Premium service tier to support HSM-protected keys.
-Using an HSM-protected key in Azure Key Vault incurs a monthly charge.
+The key must be stored in Azure Key Vault, which requires an Azure subscription.
+To use an HSM-protected key, you must use the Azure Key Vault Premium service tier.
+Using a key in Azure Key Vault incurs a monthly charge.
 For more information, see the [Azure Key Vault Pricing page](https://azure.microsoft.com/en-us/pricing/details/key-vault/).

-When you use Azure Key Vault for your Azure Information Protection tenant key, we recommend that you use a dedicated key vault for this key with a dedicated subscription, to ensure that it's used by only the Azure Rights Management service.
+When you use Azure Key Vault for your Azure Information Protection tenant key, we recommend that you use a dedicated key vault for this key with a dedicated subscription.
+This configuration helps to ensure that it's used by only the Azure Rights Management service.

 ## Benefits of using Azure Key Vault